The Family Promise program brings shelter, meals, and support services to homeless families with minor children.

 - Cooking and serving meals at a Host Church

-- Evening Hosts: Interacting with guests, with respect and compassion;
+- Evening Hosts: Interacting with guests, respect, and compassion;

 - Playing with the children and helping them with homework;